tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 One part that sticks out on the concept and reasoning for why you would want to stick to this model

-_“When I spend a weekend playing with caching in my ASP.Net project, I want to be able to walk away from the project knowing it still works and I won&#8217;t be spending my next Saturday trying to figure what I did to break my test systems.
+_“When I spend a weekend playing with caching in my ASP.Net project, I want to be able to walk away from the project knowing it still works and I won't be spending my next Saturday trying to figure what I did to break my test systems.
 This project will also provide a future testbed for load testing and static analysis tools”_

 How many times was that you?
 I know it was me more than a few times.